 Definitions of Terms for Deer Seasons

-Deer with spike antlers may not be taken except during Youth Deer Hunting Weekend if allowed annually by the Fish & Wildlife Board.
+Deer with spike antlers may not be taken except during Youth Deer Hunting Weekend and only if allowed annually by the Fish & Wildlife Board.

-Limit: No more than three deer may be taken during the archery season.
-One legal buck may be taken during the archery season anywhere in the state.
-In 2012 and 2013, Wildlife Management Unit E was NOT open to antlerless deer hunting during archery season.
+LIMIT: No more than three deer may be taken during the archery season.
+One legal buck may be taken during the two-part October and December archery season anywhere in the state.
+For purposes of the one legal buck annual archery season limit, the October and December seasons are considered one season and hunters may take only one legal buck during the entire season.
+In 2014, Wildlife Management Units D2 and E were NOT open to antlerless deer hunting during archery season.
 All other WMUs were open to the taking of antlerless deer during archery season.
 Check Vermont Fish & Wildlife’s website (www.vtfishandwildlife.com) in August to see which WMUs are open to antlerless deer hunting in archery season.

 Deer must be taken by bow (long bow, recurve bow or compound bow) and arrows.
 The arrowhead must be at least 7⁄8 of an inch in width with two or more cutting edges.